ansys/scade-apitools/doc/source/user_guide/create.rst

   if __name__ == '__main__':
       main()

-When run on an empty project, the new SCADE model is as follows:
+When run on an empty project, the new Scade model is as follows:

 .. figure:: ../_static/assets/img/create_package_s.png